gooner4lifejo/pdsnd_github/README.md

 01-Jul-2019

 ### Project Title
-Bikeshare
+Bikeshare Details

 ### Description
-Statistics on Bikeshare in US Cities
+Provides the user option to run statistics based on one of the US cities data

 ### Files used
 bikeshare_2.py